Certainty Blog

-How do you know if your products are good enough for your customers?
-If you are a manufacturer, you probably have a set of quality standards and specifications that you follow to ensure that your products meet the expectations of your customers and the requirements of the market.
-But how do you verify that your products actually meet those standards and specifications?
-That’s where quality control inspection comes in.
+For QA Managers, Quality Engineers, and Plant Managers, one question drives daily operations: How do you know if your products are good enough?
+As a manufacturer, you likely follow quality standards and specifications.
+These standards come from frameworks such as ISO 9001, IATF 16949, or FDA cGMP.
+They help ensure your products meet customer expectations and market requirements.
+However, how do you verify that your products actually meet those standards?
+That is where quality control inspection comes in.

 What is a Quality Control Inspection and Why is it Important?

-By regularly assessing quality at multiple points along the production chain, companies can identify potential pain points that could be contributing to product issues, and take actions to rectify these issues before they result in product recalls.
+Furthermore, by regularly assessing quality at multiple points along the production chain, companies can identify pain points that contribute to product issues.
+Consequently, they can take corrective actions before those issues result in costly product recalls.

 Five Common Types of Quality Control Inspections

-When it comes to quality control inspections, you’ve got a choice.
-Your teams can assess products at any point in their lifecycle where you believe there might be an issue.
-For example, if you’ve just purchased a new production line device and want to make sure it’s working as intended, you might assign a quality inspection team to conduct a quality control assessment and ensure the device is working as intended.
-Or, if you’ve just switched suppliers you may want an inspection of their first few shipments to confirm that the quality is both as expected and consistent across batches.
+When it comes to quality control inspections, you have a choice.
+Your teams can assess products at any point in their lifecycle.
+For example, if you have purchased a new production line device, you might assign a quality inspection team to evaluate it.
+This ensures the device works as intended.
+Similarly, if you have switched suppliers, you may want to inspect their first few shipments.
+Doing so confirms that quality meets expectations and stays consistent across batches.

-Although every company is different, there are five common types of quality control inspections often used to evaluate operations.
+Although every company is different, five common types of quality control inspections stand out.
+Most importantly, these inspections help evaluate operations at critical stages.

-Let’s take a closer look at each type of inspection and how they can help you improve your product quality and customer satisfaction.
+Now, let’s take a closer look at each type.
+In particular, we will explore how each one can improve your product quality and customer satisfaction.

 Supplier Inspections

 Supplier inspections are also called pre-production inspections.
-Here, teams evaluate the raw materials or products sent along your supply chain.
-Do they match provided specifications?
-Are they as durable/flexible/functional as claimed?
-Are they consistent across batches?
-Supplier inspections help ensure that your production processes aren’t hampered by low-quality materials and provide you with an inspection report you can take to suppliers for corrective action.
+In this stage, teams evaluate the raw materials or products sent along your supply chain.
+They check whether materials match provided specifications.
+Additionally, they assess whether materials are as durable, flexible, and functional as claimed.
+Consistency across batches also matters greatly.
+As a result, supplier inspections help ensure that low-quality materials do not hamper your production processes.
+They also provide an inspection report you can take to suppliers for corrective action.

 30+ Audit and inspection checklists free for download.